Sites of the Ancestors

 • Bajada phase : 6,750 to 5,150 years ago - An evolution from the Jay phase distinguished by the presence of different projectile points, different cooking hearths, the evolution of ovens and more sites indicating a larger population.

-• San Jose phase : 6,750 to 3,750 years ago - The appearance of metates and manos to process food.
+• San Jose phase : 6,750 to 3,750 years ago - The appearance of metates and manos to process grains into food.
 The size and number of ancestral sites continued to increase.
-Trash heaps dated to this phase were also found, indicating a level of organization of village society.
+Trash heaps dated to this phase were also found, indicating a level of social organization in the villages.

 • Armijo phase : 3,750 to 2,750 years ago - The cultivation of maize began.
 In good years, that allowed for food surpluses.
-Seasonal sites, for gatherings of up to 50 people, evolved, possibly due to the growing ability to grow and store surpluses of cultivated maize.
+Seasonal sites, for gatherings of up to 50 people, evolved, possibly due to an increased carrying capacity of the soil to grow and store surpluses of cultivated maize.
 Projectile points evolved to be different from the concave, short projectile points used by other cultures of the northern Colorado Plateau during the Middle Archaic period.
 Late in the phase the stone projectile points evolved further, becoming serrated, stemmed blades.

 • En Medio phase : 2,750 to 1,550 years ago - Population continued to grow but was locating villages generally at the base of cliffs.
 The phase was also marked by the introduction of storage pits for surplus food.
 The time was roughly analogous to the southwestern Basketmaker culture.